At Sydor Optics, the past and the present culminate to create the future.

 Keeping Product Launches on Track

 When working with glass, accidents sometimes occur.
-A customer dropped and broke a large optic after delivery that needed to be in seated in place in one week or the project would need to be rescheduled, causing major pains for the project.
-Because of the vast selection of polishing machinery at Sydor, the part was able to be recreated in a very short time, re-delivered and the project moved forward as planned.
+A customer dropped and damaged a large optic after delivery that was on critical path and needed to be in place in one week or the project would need to be rescheduled, which would result in major scheduling issues for the project.
+Because of the vast selection of polishing machines and available capacity at Sydor, the part was able to be recreated in a very short time and re-delivered to the customer, enabling the project to move forward as planned.

 Scheduling Promises Kept